justinvh/Markdown-LaTeX/README.markdown

 ----

 ## How does it work?
-The LaTex extension will search for either $text$ or %text% expressions.
+The LaTeX extension will search for either $text$ or %text% expressions.
 For each expression, it generates a tex file that is parsed by latex and then run through dvipng.
 The data is encoded via base64 and then inlined.
 A cache file (latex.cache) is used to store all expressions and their base64 counterparts.
 This is to prevent latex from being run each time.

 ----